 No matter who Dr. Folks talks to, he speaks the truth, plain and simple.
 His sincerity and honesty have earned him the trust and respect of staff members, fellow educators, elected officials, business leaders, journalists and, most importantly, taxpayers.
 In fact, while serving as NISD Superintendent, voters approved three consecutive bond issues for $1.7 billion in bonds for new schools and improvements and renovations to existing schools.

 While Dr. Folks did so much for Texas public education as an outspoken advocate and as Past President of both the Texas School Alliance and the Texas Association of School Administrators, his dedication and commitment to the students and staff of Northside ISD had no limit.
 His expectations for staff members were high, but no higher than the ones he set for himself, and his love for the District was evident in his tireless efforts to improve instruction, curriculum, and ultimately, student success.
 He was – and remains - a role model for aspiring school leaders across Texas.

 He retired in May 2012 after a 42-year career in education, although he continues to teach a graduate-level course for future school administrators at the University of Texas at San Antonio, and is a Sunday School teacher at MacArthur Park Church of Christ.

-Since retirement, he and his wife Wyvonna have traveled to Alaska and Florida, and have spent time with their children, and their five grandchildren.
+Since retirement, he and his wife Wyvonna have traveled to Alaska and Florida, and have spent time with their two children, and their six grandchildren.
 He also continues to participate in two of his passions: golfing and bicycle riding.

 Folks credits his parents and grandparents for making him the person he is today.
 Their strong commitment and passion for learning, quality education, hard work, and work ethics are qualities that he hopes to pass on to the students at Dr. John Folks Middle School.